Letters from Lodi

 The question is legitimate.
 Then again, so is the answer — the reasons for establishing the Lodi sub-appellations even if, in the beginning, they are unfamiliar to just about everyone outside the growers who actually work these vineyards.

-The first reason is historical: Because the best and most recognizable wine regions in the world are all defined by multiple appellations based upon differences, from subtle to drastic, in climate, soil, topography, etc.
+The first reason is historical: The best and most recognizable wine regions in the world are all defined by multiple appellations based upon differences, from subtle to drastic, in climate, soil, topography, etc.

-The second reason for sub-dividing a region like Lodi — with, by far, the largest number of wine grape acreage in the U.S. (more than Napa Valley and Sonoma County combined) — was, of course, because of the reality of terroir-related differences that effect the morphology of plants and grapes, growing and winemaking decisions, and ultimately characteristics of wines.
+The second reason for sub-dividing a region like Lodi — with, by far, the largest number of wine grape acreage in the U.S. (more than Napa Valley and Sonoma County combined) — was, of course, because of the reality of terroir-related differences that affect the morphology of plants and grapes, growing and winemaking decisions, and ultimately characteristics of wines.
 Right now many consumers, and much of the media and trade, may not quite grasp those differences.
 But that doesn’t mean they don’t exist.
-And what is authenticity, if not acknowledgement of the truth behind vineyards, vines, grapes and wines?
+And what is authenticity, if not acknowledgment of the truth behind vineyards, vines, grapes, and wines?

 Lodi's Seven Sub-AVAs